samjain06/presidio/README.md

 Some of the improvements worth working towards are:

-1. Using NLP for expanding normazlization techniques
+- Using NLP for expanding normazlization techniques
-2. Need to check if asynchronous results in better performance than multi-threading
+- Need to check if asynchronous results in better performance than multi-threading
-3. Input validation
+- Input validation
-4. Implementing caching for answers
+- Implementing caching for answers
-5. Need to experiement with different pipeline models or fine-tune a custom one
+- Need to experiement with different pipeline models or fine-tune a custom one

+## Issues

+- The app is not able to answer questions that are not present in the content.
+This is because the model is trained on SQuAD2.0 dataset which dot not have answer for all the questions.
+This can be improved by using a model that can generate answers instead of extracting them from the content.
+- The app might not work on cross-platforms.
+This is because for Streamlit Cloud to work, the app must be able to run on Debian.
+As I am using Selenium, it requires chromium & chromedriver to be installed (mentioned in packages.txt).
+This may or may not work on Windows.
+However, I have tested with chrome & chromedriver On Windows along with webdriver-manager library.
+For more info, take a look at this repo: https://github.com/Franky1/Streamlit-Selenium/tree/main